polyipseity/information/special/blue ocean strategy.md

 Red ocean is about {{competing in existing market space and exploiting existing demand}}. {{Either differentiation or low cost}} can be satisfied.

-Blue ocean is about {{creating uncontested market space and capture new demand}}. {{Both differentiation and low cost, i.e. value innovation}}, can be satisfied.
+Blue ocean is about {{creating uncontested market space and capturing new demand}}. {{Both differentiation and low cost, i.e. value innovation}}, can be satisfied.